Check out our Ralph Fiennes photo gallery.

 In 2007, Fiennes reprised his role in Harry Potter and the Order of the Phoenix.
 He kept quite busy in 2008, working with Colin Farrell and Brendan Gleeson on In Bruges, playing opposite Keira Knightley in The Duchess, taking part in the Iraq War in The Hurt Locker and teaming up with Kate Winslet for The Reader.

 As time progresses, we'll have more info about Ralph Fiennes here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.